neilalexander/seaglass/README.md

 ```
 Open up `Seaglass.xcworkspace` in Xcode and build!

-## Things that work
+## Current features

 - Logging in to a homeserver you are already registered with
 - Creating and leaving rooms and direct chats
-- Seeing rooms that you have already joined
+- Joining and parting rooms
+- Inviting users to rooms (through `/invite`)
+- Emotes (using `/me`)
 - Message redaction
 - Posting text to rooms with Markdown formatting
 - Changing some room settings (history visibility, join rules, name, topic, aliases)
 - Message coalescing
+- End-to-end encryption
-- End-to-end encryption in rooms you are already joined to
+  - Enabling end-to-end encryption in rooms

-## Things that don't work

-- Anything else that isn't listed above!

-## Goals

-- Notifications for direct messages, highlights, invites, etc.
-- Better user interface for verifying E2E devices/users
-- Look and feel like a first-class citizen on macOS
+  - Marking devices as verified or blacklisted
+  - Exporting and importing encryption keys (compatible with Riot)
+  - Requesting (and re-requesting) keys from other Matrix clients
+  - Choosing whether to send encrypted messages to unverified devices
+- Viewing inline images and stickers
+- Links to non-image attachments

 ## Disclaimer